ra4king/FancyBot/README.md

 My fancy IRC bot written in Javascript for NodeJS.

 Features so far:
+- !help
+  - prints this list of commands
 - !ping
   - responds with pong
 - !notify nick message